 1. Don't Go Straight for Cardio—Weights Are a Better Fat Burner

 “It’s common to hear people rave about how cardio will burn more calories than weight training—but this is only half true,” says Jonathan Dick, personal trainer and nutritionist at Equinox Kensington.
-“Yes, in a single session cardio is likely to burn more calories than a strength session.
-But what strength training will do for you that cardio can’t is ramp up your metabolism for up to 36 hours post-exercise—so you’ll still be burning calories (and ideally fat) while your body uses protein, vitamins and minerals to repair the muscles.”
+“Yes, in single session cardio you're likely to burn more calories than a strength session.
+But what strength training will do for you that cardio can’t is ramp up your metabolism for up to 36 hours post-exercise—so you’ll still be burning calories (and ideally fat) while your body uses protein, vitamins, and minerals to repair the muscles.”

 2. If You're Lifting Weights, Go Heavy for the Best Results

 “Safety and proper technique is paramount, but when it comes to really burning fat, you’ll yield far better results if you’re lifting heavier,” says Otaniyien Ekiomado, personal trainer and head of education at Evolve Fitness London.
 “The numbers will be different for everyone, of course, but you need to be performing all the key exercises—squats, deadlifts, bench press, single arm rows—with a weight that challenges you on every single rep. If you’re flying through your sets, you’re not challenging yourself properly, and the fat loss results will reflect that.

 Lifting heavier weights will mean the muscles need to work harder to repair themselves afterward—a process that ramps up your basic metabolic rate, burning more calories faster.”

 3. Sling the Scales—They're Not Telling the Truth